euonymos/CIPs/CIP-?/README.md

 ## Abstract

-The Chang upgrade in Cardano brought the support for BLS12-381 elliptic curve with by [CIP-0381](https://cips.cardano.org/cip/CIP-0381) with a set of operations over $G1$ and $G2$ groups.
+The Chang upgrade in Cardano brought support for the BLS12-381 elliptic curve with by [CIP-0381](https://cips.cardano.org/cip/CIP-0381) with a set of operations over $G1$ and $G2$ groups.
-However, some cryptographic protocols need to perform extensive arithmetics over the _scalar field_ of BLS12-381 curve.
+However, some cryptographic protocols need to perform extensive arithmetic over the _scalar field_ of BLS12-381 curve.
 The only way to do this in Plutus nowadays is regular arithmetic, which is not well-suited for this task.
-This may lead to unnecessary use of resources on validating nodes and drains transaction limits.
+It may lead to unnecessary use of resources on validating nodes and drain usage limits.
 This CIP proposes extending Plutus to provide an efficient implementation for such cases by introducing an _opaque type_ for Montgomery representation of integers and a set of primitives to work with them.

 ## Motivation: why is this CIP necessary?